StephenLi7/NETS213-Candidate-Confidential/README.md

 ### Milestone 5 – Publish results (4)
 Perhaps the most difficult portion of the project will be presenting this information in a user-friendly and easily understandable website.
 We will likely be building a website using Github to present our findings on each candidate on these topics for the world to see.
 We may also write a report on analyzing the strengths and weaknesses of using the crowd for a project like this.

+## Data
+The format of the data will be standardized across all candidates and all topics.
+The first thing we will ask for in the HITs is given one of the candidates and a topic, whether they support or are against it.
+This will help us establish a majority rule in terms of the candidate's stance on the topic.
+Next, we'll ask for a URL for a website that the workers will have used as their source for determining a candidate's stance on a particular topic for the election.
+They will provide the link and this will serve as a quality control aspect.
+Third, we will ask for the paragraph within the article that they are basing the position of the candidate off of.
+They can copy paste this but this data will be valuable in ensuring that the workers are actually finding and understanding information on the position the candidate has and it will be helpful for us to verify the work.
+From here, we may ask the crowd where on a spectrum they think this candidate is regarding this specific topic in addition to a question on their political views.